UPraggy/PY_DATASCIENCE_AND_MACH_LEARN/PANDAS/index.md

 ## JOIN - [DOCUMENTATION](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.join.html)
-This function joins the columns of two or more dataframes if the values are equal between the dataframes the column to be compared is set in the parameter ```on='COLUMN'```, it is worth remembering that the first parameter ```other` `` must receive the second dataframe with the same index as the evaluated column, if the compared value is not equal to any other, a new row will be created.
+This function joins the columns of two or more dataframes if the values are equal between the dataframes the column to be compared is set in the parameter **```on='COLUMN'```**, it is worth remembering that the first parameter **```other```** must receive the second dataframe with the same index as the evaluated column, if the compared value is not equal to any other, a new row will be created.<br>
+**OBS.:** The join function is column name sensitive, so joining dataframes with similar column names will not work
 ```python
 DataFrame.join(other, on=None)
 ```